- A SCOUT IS TRUSTWORTHY, LOYAL, HELPFUL,

 Troop 77 - DeWitt MI.
 Chartered since 1933.

-The goal of the DeWitt scouting program is to assist the development of responsible and respectful young people in the mid-Michigan area.
+The goal of the Troop 77 scouting program is to assist the development of responsible and respectful young people in the mid-Michigan area.
 They must be mindful of their role as a citizen of their community.
-The scouting program is a supervised, boy-run program.
-It is the role of the supporting adults to advise and guide these young men, not to step in and do the work.
-Male and female adults alike are always welcome to get involved with the many facets of Troop 77.
-See the CURRENT TROOP NEEDS page for information on how you or your son can help advance the goals and aspirations of Troop 77.
+The scouting program is a supervised, scout-run program.
+It is the role of the supporting adults to advise and guide Scouts, not to step in and do the work.
+Troop 77 welcomes and encourages adult involvement in the many facets of the Troop.
+See the CURRENT TROOP NEEDS page for information on how you or your Scout can help advance the goals and aspirations of Troop 77.

-DeWitt Troop 77 established this website Fall, 2007 to share information regarding troop meetings, events, and campouts.
-A complete calendar can also be printed off from the calendar page.
+DeWitt Troop 77 established this website in the fall of 2007 to share information regarding troop meetings, events, and campouts.
+A complete calendar can also be printed from the calendar page.

-DeWitt Boy Scout Troop 77 meets the first three Wednesdays of each month during the school year.
+Troop 77 Scouts meet the first three Wednesdays of each month during the school year.
 Troop Meetings take place at Gunnisonville United Methodist Church.
-The meetings start at 7:00 p.m. and end around 8:30 p.m.
-Scouts should attend in their Class A uniform complete with appropriate insignia, and neckerchief, with a t-shirt underneath and bring their Boy Scout handbook, a writing utensil, and note paper.
+The meetings start at 7:00 p.m. and ends at 8:30 p.m.
+Scouts should attend in their Class A uniform, complete with appropriate insignia, and neckerchief, with a t-shirt underneath and bring their Scout handbook, a writing utensil, and note paper.

 Patrol Leaders Council (PLC) Meetings

-The Patrol Leaders Council (PLC) is made up of the Boy Leadership of Troop 77.
+The Patrol Leaders Council (PLC) is made up of the Scout (youth) Leaders of Troop 77.
 They are responsible for planning troop meetings and activities.
-The Patrol Leaders Council (PLC) meets the 4th Wed of the even months of the year (Feb, Apr, Jun, Aug, Oct, and Dec).
+The Patrol Leaders Council (PLC) meets the 4th Wed of the month.

 Committee Meetings (Adult Meetings)